MaxEntroy/notes/public-articles/computer/programming/template-meta-programming/README.md

 Best practice: Variadic functions are used when we know neither the number nor the types of the arguments we want to process.

-Variadic functions are often recursive (§ 6.3.2, p.
+- Variadic functions are often recursive (§ 6.3.2, p.
 227).
-The first call processes the first argument in the pack and calls itself on the remaining arguments.
+The first call processes the first argument in the pack and calls itself on the remaining arguments
+- A declaration for the nonvariadic version of print must be in scope when the variadic version is defined.
+Otherwise, the variadic function will recurse indefinitely.

+#### Pack Expansion

+Aside from taking its size, the only other thing we can do with a parameter pack is to expand it.

+Expanding a pack separates the pack into its constituent elements, applying the pattern to each element as it does so.